JeffersonLab/QwAnalysis/Extensions/ValerianROOT/README.txt

-2) It goes through all of the text files on the website, reads in the information and rewrites only the parts that are needed for ValerianROOTTreeMaker (scripts.*pl files).
+2) It goes through all of the text files on the website, reads in the information and rewrites only the parts that are needed for ValerianROOTTreeMaker (scripts/*pl files).
 These files are outputed to the data directory in the coorresponding pass subdirectory and the coorresponding script (textfile) directory.
   *Example: If you are gathering the  Qtor current, then the